Center For Spine Surgery in Wilmington, Delaware

 Anterior Cervical Discectomy and Fusion (ACDF)

-ACDF involves making an incision in the front of the next to access the front of the spine.
+ACDF involves making an incision in the front of the neck to access the front of the spine.
 Under an operating microscope the disc is then removed, decompressing spinal cord and nerve roots.
 The disc space is then filled with a spacer (bone or synthetic cage) and fixed with plate and screws.
 This is used to treat spinal stenosis or pinched nerves in the neck (cervical spine).
 This can relieve neck or arm pain as well as the other neurological symptoms of stenosis, such as balance difficulty or loss of fine motor skills.

 Anterior Cervical Discectomy and Disc Replacement